-Tip: Sites like PayPal and its parent company eBay are working to add two-factor authentication for better security.
-One "factor" is your password; the other is a small device that fits on a key ring that generates a unique password based on the time elapsed since it was synchronized with a server.
+Tip: Sites like PayPal and its parent company eBay offer optional two-factor authentication for better security.
+One "factor" is your password; the other is a small device that fits on a key ring that generates a unique password based on the time elapsed since it was synced with a server.
 Without the key device, your password is useless, rendering password interception pointless.